 - Widen your upper back by thinking of stretching your shirt sideways

-- Imagine you’re trying to blow up balloons that exist under your arm pits without using your chest muscles (this is hard but good!)
+- Imagine you’re trying to blow up balloons that exist under your armpits without using your chest muscles (this is hard but good!)

 - Before you start this next one, sit up tall and bring your ribs back over your hips (i.e. no flaring ribs).
 Next, hold onto the front edge of your seat, gently pull towards yourself and imagine the shoulder blades gluing firmly onto the ribcage.

-No you know what you’re feeling for you can try incorporating your new skill into your workout routine.
+Know you know what you’re feeling for, you can try incorporating your new skill into your workout routine.
 Try using a band to activate the muscles before you start your workout.
 Simply use the cues above for 1-3 set of 10 light pulls and 10 light pushes with a band (start with yellow, the lightest band and work your way up as you improve.
 Bands available at Myothrive).
 Then keep the cues in mind as you perform your workout.
 If you lose your awareness you can come back to the basics until you feel it again.
 Over time your shoulder blade posture will get better and better!

 Tip 2.
 Fix Rounded Shoulders